sergiotorres262/sergiotorres262/README.md

 <!--
 **sergiotorres262/sergiotorres262** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-My name is Sergio and I am a student of cross-platform application development.
+My name is Sergio and I am a developer.
 I am proficient in languages such as Java, C#, Javascript...
 With a particular expertise in Java, I have worked on various projects using development environments like Eclipse, Visual Studio and Visual Studio Code.
 In addition to my programming experience, I also have knowledge in database management using MySQL.
-My interests include application development and big data, with a future goal of becoming a Big Data Analyst.
+My interests include application development and cibersecurity, with a future goal of becoming a Cibersecurity Analyst.

 I have also developed a personal project using Node.js, it was a Discord bot that simulated a trading card album.
 You cand find it [here](https://github.com/sergiotorres262/Discord-Card-Collection)